jtonglet/jtonglet/README.md

 I recently graduated from KULeuven, majoring in Data Science.
 I will pursue an advanced Master's degree in AI next academic year, with a specialization in Speech and Language Technologies.

-I am interested in conducting NLP research for high impact societal challenges, including :
+I am interested in conducting NLP research for high-impact societal challenges, including :

              💬 Natural Language Understanding and Generation
              🔍 Information Retrieval
              🍲 Multimodal Learning
              👥 Computational Social Science

 # My journey